-The management program area offers a major in management.
-The management major prepares students for professional opportunities in management in a variety of organizations.
+The Bachelor of Science in Management prepares students for professional opportunities in management in a variety of organizations.
 Students in this major develop the skills, knowledge and behaviors that lead to effective managerial performance.
 They learn about the functional areas of organizations, how external influences affect managerial decisions and about the increasingly diverse business environments in which management decisions are made.